 During 2019, ASRB undertook a specific user consultation exercise and results of this were published in October 2019.
-It is anticipated that an updated user consultation exercise will take place during 2022/23.
+It is anticipated that an updated user consultation exercise will take place later in the year.

 Further information

 Information and statistics for England, Scotland, Wales and the Republic of Ireland, as well as other relevant NISRA statistics, can be found at the following links: